-They correspond to $g_{V}^{\nu_{e}}=0.9521$, $g_{A}^{\nu_{e}}=0.4938$, $g_{V}^{\nu_{\mu}}=-0.0397$, $g_{A}^{\nu_{\mu,\tau}}=-0.5062$, and $g_{V}^{\nu_{\tau}}=-0.0353$ when taking into account radiative corrections (see Ref.~\cite{refsupp} for further information).
+They correspond to $g_{V}^{\nu_{e}}=0.9521$, $g_{A}^{\nu_{e}}=0.4938$, $g_{V}^{\nu_{\mu}}=-0.0397$, $g_{A}^{\nu_{\mu,\tau}}=-0.5062$, and $g_{V}^{\nu_{\tau}}=-0.0353$ when taking into account radiative corrections (see Appendix~\ref{app:rad} for further information).
 Here, $\theta_{W}$ is the weak mixing angle, also known as the Weinberg angle, whose value at zero momentum transfer is $\sin^{2} \theta_{W}=0.23857$~\cite{ParticleDataGroup:2020ssz} in the $\overline{\mathrm{MS}}$ scheme.
-The $Z_{\text{eff}}^{\mathrm{Xe}}(T_{e})$ term~\cite{Mikaelyan:2002nv,Fayans:2000ns} quantifies the number of electrons that can be ionized by a certain energy deposit $T_e$ and is needed to correct the cross section derived under the Free Electron Approximation (FEA) hypothesis.
+The $Z_{\text{eff}}^{\mathrm{Xe}}(T_{e})$ term~\cite{Mikaelyan:2002nv,Fayans:2000ns} quantifies the number of electrons that can be ionized by a certain energy deposit $T_e$ and is needed to correct the cross section derived under the free electron approximation (FEA) hypothesis.
 This is especially important for Xe, where one expects a rather big effect from atomic binding~\cite{Chen_2017}.
-It has been obtained by using the edge energies extracted from photoabsorption data~\cite{Chen_2017,HENKE1993181} (see Ref.~\cite{refsupp} for further information).
-An alternative method implies the usage of the so-called Relativistic Random-Phase Approximation (RRPA) theory~\cite{Chen_2017,PhysRevA.25.634,PhysRevA.26.734,Chen:2013lba}.
-With respect to the FEA corrected with the stepping function $Z_{\text{eff}}^{\mathrm{Xe}}(T_{e})$ as used in this work, RRPA provides an ab-initio approach able to give an improved description of the atomic many-body effects.
+It has been obtained by using the edge energies extracted from photoabsorption data~\cite{Chen_2017,HENKE1993181} (see Appendix~\ref{app:zeff} for further information).
+An alternative method implies the usage of the so-called relativistic random-phase approximation (RRPA) theory~\cite{Chen_2017,PhysRevA.25.634,PhysRevA.26.734,Chen:2013lba}.
+With respect to the FEA corrected with the stepping function $Z_{\text{eff}}^{\mathrm{Xe}}(T_{e})$, RRPA provides an {\textit{ab initio}} approach able to give an improved description of the atomic many-body effects.
 In the case of neutrino SM interactions or with additional neutrino MMs, it slightly reduces the $\nu$ES number of events by an almost constant value as a function of the recoil energy.
 On the other hand, in the case of neutrino ECs, the low-energy ER spectrum is highly enhanced when using the RRPA formalism with respect to the corrected FEA approach.
 In this particular case, it is also possible to use the equivalent photon approximation (EPA), which relates the ionization cross section to the photo-absorption one, reproducing closely the RRPA cross section for a millicharged neutrino~\cite{Chen:2014ypv,Hsieh:2019hug}.\\